NEW TEXAS STATUTE FOR DNA TESTING

 2011 was a year of monumental changes in Texas Family Law.
 One of the most significant changes in a hundred years is the new statute allowing men to request paternity testing (DNA testing) even long after their divorce or paternity suit has been finalized.
 If the DNA test results show the child is not theirs, they can now FORCE the courts to terminate their child support – even if they continue to see and have a relationship with the child.

 I encourage anyone that knows someone that is paying child support, and that thinks they may not be the child’s real father, to tell them to contact an attorney immediately and not wait.
-Many courts will continue to have a bias against terminating child support, and after September 1, 2012, those courts will have a way to avoid terminating child support that they don’t have for the next 8 months.

 The Law Office of Dennis Fuller is located in Dallas, Texas.
 Mr. Fuller handles DNA paternity testing cases under the new statute throughout the state of Texas.
 To speak with Dennis Fuller about your legal concerns, contact us at 972-852-8500 to schedule an appointment today.